-Tensions Grow Over Case That Sparked Hong Kong Protests
+Taiwan Asks for Return of Murder Suspect and His Confession

 “There’s credible evidence that the crime was committed,” says Gregory Gordon, a law professor at the Chinese University of Hong Kong

 “I think it would be problematic for this person not to face justice because of political issues,” he tells TIME.
-“It’s important for the parties to see that a heinous crime was committed, and the person who committed that crime he should face justice.
-He walks out a free man in Hong Kong, justice is not done in a brutal murder case—it’s not a good result.”
+“It’s important for the parties to see that a heinous crime was committed, and the person who committed that crime should face justice.
+If he walks out a free man in Hong Kong, justice is not done in a brutal murder case—that’s not a good result.”

 Election issue